top of page

 Trastevere is one of the most cool and emblematic neighborhoods.
 We heard very good things about Hotel Locanda Cairoli.

-It is also important to take into account that during the night there is a lot of movement here (hence, more noise); especially near Piazza dei Fiori.
+It is also important to take into account that during the night, there is a lot of movement here (hence, more noise); especially near Piazza dei Fiori.

 HOW TO MOVE